Kanchiyar: Culture

 Kanchiyar panchayath is inhabited by the tribal community Mannan.
 The Mannan community has unique culture and rituals.
 They have a kingdom at Kozhimala (Kovilmala) near Swaraj with an elected tribal king.
 This community is the only tribal community in Kerala that has a king, and one of the only two such tribes in India.
 The current king here is Raman Raja Mannan who was elected in March 2012.
 He was elected after the death of the previous king, Aryan Raja Mannan.

 Education

-The Following are the Institution on which we feel proud of St. Mary's L.P. and U.P.
-Schools which were started in 1959and 1977 respectively, the Clarist Convent, Mar Mathew Kavukattu Memorial Nursery run by the Clarist Convent, Marian Nursery School run by the Parish, J.P.M.
-Junior and B. Ed College which was started in 2005 by the C.S.T. fathers.